liyongqi67/MINDER/README.md

     --hits 200
 ```

-Step 2: Obtain ranking score of teacher model for the training question-answer pairs.
-We use E5 and SimLM as ranking teacher.
+Step 2: Obtain the ranking score from the teacher model.
+We use E5 and SimLM as ranking teachers.
-On NQ and SimLM as teacher(use simLM specially trained on NQ data)
+On NQ and SimLM as the teacher(use simLM specially trained on NQ data)
 ```bash
 python check_top200.py
 --teacher_output_path ./TrainData/simLM_NQ